smnrg/HyperJIS/README.md

 ## Acknowledgements

-HyperJIS was inspired by various keyboard layout projects and builds upon the work of the mechanical keyboard community.
 Special thanks to the creator of Karabiner Elements for this invaluable tool.

 ## Contact